 Scope and Objective of Traverse Survey

-Traverse survey is conducted to establish horizontal control in land areas especially in areas where the line of sights (LOS) are short due to heavy built-up areas, where the survey methods triangulation and trilateration are not applicable.Â
+A Traverse survey is conducted to establish horizontal control in land areas, especially in areas where the line of sight (LOS) is short due to heavily built-up areas, where the survey methods triangulation and trilateration are not applicable.The main objective of the traverse survey are:

 - To locate or establish boundaries